Built-in Developer Tools¶

 Additionally, Composer can be used to initialize new projects with

 ddev composer create.
-This command supports limited argument and flag options, and will install a new project to the project root in
+This command supports limited argument and flag options, and will install a new project to the composer root (normally

 ddev composer create [<flags>] "<package>:<version>"